-Today, at 104, Nicholas Winton is still very involved in many humanitarian projects and is in good humor.
-Even though his beloved wife Greta died, he has not been deserted.
+In 2013, at 104, Nicholas Winton was still very involved in many humanitarian projects and was in good humor.
+Even though his beloved wife Greta died, he was never deserted.
 In addition to his immediate family, the largest numbers of his relatives are from his liberated children that today, along with their extended families, totals almost 6,000 people.
-Winton is still actively working as a humanitarian and in 2005, the “Winton House” for the elderly opened near Windsor.
-He still lives in his home in Maidenhead, England and wears a ring that was given to him by some of the children he saved.
+Winton was still actively working as a humanitarian and in 2005, the “Winton House” for the elderly opened near Windsor.
+He lived in his home in Maidenhead, England and wore a ring that was given to him by some of the children he saved.
 Inside the ring, a line from the Talmud reads: “Save one life, save the world” 8.

 1. Winton.dk.com.
 (2013).
 Sir nicholas winton – a man of courage.
 The Rescuer, Retrieved from http://www.winton.dk/index.htm